Support for Civil Right to Counsel

 - Supreme Court of Mississippi Presiding Justice Jess Dickinson has “challenged access to justice advocates to push for extension of right to counsel for the poor to the civil arena.”

-- In September 2014, the Legal Service Corporation’s 40th Anniversary event featured a panel of state supreme court justices discussing access to justice issues.
-A number took the opportunity to discuss the civil right to counsel.
+- At the Legal Service Corporation’s 40th Anniversary (2014), a panel of state supreme court justices discussed access to justice issues, and several took the opportunity to discuss the civil right to counsel.

 - Former Texas Supreme Court Chief Justice Wallace Jefferson, in speaking to Texas Public Radio in December 2015, said that in his view the right to counsel in basic human needs civil cases is “worth exploring” (and he noted that a number of states have already started this exploration).